popphp/pop-session/README.md

 Overview
 --------
 `pop-session` is a component used to manage sessions and session data in the PHP web environment.
-It includes a layer to also manage namespaces within the session as well as timed-based and request-based expirations.
+It includes the ability to also manage namespaces within the session as well as timed-based and request-based expirations.

 `pop-session` is a component of the [Pop PHP Framework](http://www.popphp.org/).